 When a student has an approved accommodation, the test appointment will reflect the accommodation.
 If, for instance, extended time is approved as accommodation, there will be a longer appointment time.

 Holding the GED credential will result in an average yearly income increase of at least $9,500.
-The GED program is great if you want to secure a better-paying job, go on with a new career and get vocational training, or if you want to go for a college education.
+The GED program is great if you want to secure a better-paying job, go on with a new career, and get vocational training or go for a college education.
 The GED program is developed to support you in accomplishing your goals.

-All over North America, the GED diploma is recognized in the same way as a conventional high school diploma by local, state, and federal government bodies, employers, and institutions of higher education.
+All over North America, the GED diploma is recognized in the same way as a conventional high school diploma by local, state, and federal government bodies, employers, and higher education institutions.

 For more information: